🌎 [Beta] Recast GeoLift

 Finally, you can enter the number of locations to include in your test group.
 If you would like GeoLift to choose the number of locations to include in your test geo for you select “Choose for me”.

-Click “Determine test markets” when you are ready.
-GeoLift will analyze your data and provide options for various experiment configurations which you will be able to select from.
-GeoLift ranks the experiment options in terms of estimated bias and shows how much additional investment is needed in those geographies to achieve the effect size we simulated.
+Once all options are configured, click “Determine test markets”.
+Recast GeoLift will analyze your data and provide options for various experiment configurations which you will be able to select from.
+Recast GeoLift ranks the experiment options in terms of estimated bias and shows how much additional investment is needed in those geographies to achieve the effect size we simulated.

 For each of the experiment configurations, you will be able to see a graph of the expected conversions over time in the test and control geos for the period of the experiment.